 The Manifestation of Sin

-Listen to this sermon on Jeremiah 17:11 as Dr. Martyn Lloyd-Jones addresses the essential problem with man, namely, pride.
-Humanity is convinced that we are smart enough; we can handle our own problems.
-We can understand our own issues and deal with them.
-We don't need God to explain our predicament or give us help.
-Moreover, mankind thinks that it can get away with sin!
+In this sermon on the manifestation of sin from Jeremiah 17:11, Dr. Martyn Lloyd-Jones addresses the essential problem with humanity, namely, pride.
+Humanity is convinced that they are smart enough and can handle their own problems.
+They can understand their own issues and deal with them.
+They don’t need God to explain their predicament or give help.
+Moreover, humankind thinks that it can get away with sin.
 Why does someone look back and forth before stealing a cookie from a cookie jar?
 It is because they know it is wrong, and at the same time they think they can get away with it.
 However, no one will “get away” with sin.
 God sees every sinful act and covetous heart.
-Notice, too, that the man who cheats or steals also measures success by dollars rather than by character.
-And so not only does he lose out on character and basic morality, but he also loses sight of what is important in life.
-At the end of the day, a thief trades in his morality in order to gain material goods.
-Meanwhile, Jesus asks, what good is it if you gain the whole world but lose your soul?
-Millionaires often find that they lack the character to enjoy their wealth.
+Notice, too, that anyone who cheats or steals also measures success by dollars rather than by character.
+And so not only do they lose out on character and basic morality, but they also lose sight of what is important in life.
+At the end of the day, a thief trades in morality in order to gain material goods.
+Meanwhile, Jesus asks, “what good is it if you gain the whole world but lose your soul?”

 Additional Scripture Translations

 11As a partridge that hatches eggs which it has not laid,